rwengine/openrw/README.md

 ### rwviewer

-File viewer for game data, open the folder containing "gta3.exe" and it will load the data.

-Currently only supports viewing instance data, pending some rewriting.
+Intended to be a tool for viewing the various game data types, such as objects and models.
+Currently awaiting refactoring.

 ## Documentation